diwakar-kumar/DashBoard/README.md

 Please add your dependency on package.json, whenever you use any package.
 So that new developer will use your code and don't get compile error.
 Use below command to add
 > npm install {your-Package-name} -save // this command will install your package and save the entry on package.json

+#How to add Dev-dependency package on package.json
+Please add your dependency on package.json, whenever you use any package.
+So that new developer will use your code and don't get compile error.
+Use below command to add
+> npm install {your-Package-name} --save-dev // this command will install your package and save the entry on package.json

 # Good Article to Read
 #How to Use npm as a Build Tool